ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

-- SHOULD limit alias nodes to a set of characters that do not require encoding to be expressed as URI fragment identifiers: this is always possible since alias nodes and their associated named anchors are a serialization detail;
+- SHOULD limit alias nodes to a set of characters that do not require encoding to be expressed as URI fragment identifiers: this is generally possible since named anchors are a serialization detail;
 - SHOULD NOT use alias nodes that match multiple nodes.